supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 One thing to note about this tab is that you need to spend a lot of time in SuperMemo, and you need to review a lot of stuff.
 You also need to have used SuperMemo for a long period of time (years).
 Otherwise, the graph will be empty.

+The tab is pretty self-explanatory.
+The horizontal axis represents the % recall and the % consolidation.

 # Two-component sleep model
 SuperMemo predicts the homeostatic and circadian status of overall sleep propensity (i.e., how sleepy you feel) based on the user's sleep data.
 This is, without a doubt, my favourite Sleep Chart feature.
 It's something I use on a daily basis.